Quantum-Communication-Group/wg-Qrotator/docs/configuration/general.md

 ### `ip` - `str`

-IP address where the rotator will be exposed.
-It is advised to use an IP assigned to the interface indicated in `interface`.
+Optional IP address where the rotator will be exposed.
+By default it will be used the IP assigned to the interface indicated in `interface` field.

 ### `port` - `int`